 How Do I Tell If It’s Black Mold?

 Since many types of mold can produce allergens and irritants, you should contact a qualified mold remediation company regardless of the color or type of mold.
 In many instances, multiple types of mold can exist in the same house or structure.
-If you suspect that you have a mold problem, contact a SERVPRO Franchise Professional immediately.
-Click here to find a SERVPRO Franchise.
+If you suspect that you have a mold problem, contact a SERVPRO franchise professional immediately.

 When water intrudes into your property, mold growth can start in as little as 48 hours.
 Consider the following mold facts: